antmaggon/antmaggon/README.md

 ---

-> “Constant learning and curiosity are the foundation of professional and personal development.”

-Translated with DeepL.com (free version)
+> My grandma once said: “Do what you enjoy and take care of your loved ones, and time will place everything in its place.”